instancer-kirik/findry/docs/SELECTION_SYSTEM.md

 2. User filters content by category (artists, venues, resources, etc.)
 3. User finds desired items in the results grid
 4. **Selection Actions:**
-   - Click on an item card to view details
+   - Click on an item card to view its profile page
-   - Use "Select" button to add item to current context (event, collection)
+   - Use the Actions dropdown for quick actions (save, add to collections, create event)
-   - Use "Quick Add" button in the item card for immediate selection
+   - Use "Quick Add" button in the item card for immediate selection when in selection mode

+### 2. Content Card Actions

+Each content card in the discover grid provides multiple interaction options:

+1. **Primary Actions**
+   - Click on card to navigate to the item's profile page
+   - "Like/Save" button in the top-right corner for quick saving
+   - "View Profile" link for explicit navigation to profile
+   - Actions dropdown menu for additional options

+2. **Actions Dropdown Menu**
+   - Save/Unsave item
+   - Add to collections (Favorites, Collaborators, etc.)
+   - Create event with the item (artist, venue, resource)
+   - Select for event
+   - Share item link

+3. **Selection Mode Actions**
+   - Selection checkmark for selecting/deselecting
+   - Quick add button for immediate selection

-### 2. Selection Dialog
+### 3. Selection Dialog

 When selecting items for events or collections, a dedicated selection dialog appears: